-If you want to restart the SCF calculation using a previous file 'rst/' which should be generated in advance, then set the keyword 'scf.restart' to 'ON'.
+If you want to restart the SCF calculation using a previous file 'rst/' which should be generated in the previous calculation, then set the keyword 'scf.restart' to 'ON'.

-Outout of molecular orbitals (MOs)
+Output of molecular orbitals (MOs)

 MO.fileout

 If you want to output molecular orbitals (MOs) to files, then set the keyword 'MO.fileout' to 'ON'.